-Every generation has its unique combination of generation-shaping experiences, expectations, priorities, and aspirations.
-As challenging as those differences may be, at The Center for Generational Kinetics (CGK) we are on a mission to uncover insights into each generation to help bring them together.
+Every generation brings a unique combination of generation-shaping experiences, expectations, priorities, and aspirations.
+As challenging as those differences can be, at The Center for Generational Kinetics (CGK) we are on a mission to uncover insights into each generation to help bring them together.

 CGK’s co-founder (and resident Millennial) Jason Dorsey keynotes conferences and leadership meetings around the world filled with three, four, and even five generations!
 He shared several specific insights for making meetings and conferences a big hit with Millennials and Gen Z in a feature story interview with BizBash.com.

-1. Involve: Remember this is their event, not yours.
+1. Involve: Remember—for Millennials and Gen Z, this is their event, not yours

 “We have come of age in a time of instant feedback and collaboration, and we want our in-person events to include more of this before, during, and after,” explains Dorsey.
 What that means to meeting planners is that Millennial and Gen Z attendees expect to be involved from the planning and preparation, to throughout the event (including VIP events), and the post-conference debrief.